 The answer is not as straightforward as you might think.
 Everyone has different test-taking strengths and learning styles.
 Based on these factors, it might be to your advantage to take one test over the other.

-In this article I’ll go through a list of different strengths and weaknesses you could have as a test-taker and as a student in general and which test you should take based on these qualities.
+In this article I’ll go through a list of different strengths and weaknesses you might have as a test-taker and student and let you know which test you should take based on those qualities.

 Test-Taking Abilities and Style